Who runs the leki.co.uk website?

 What is the Soft Antishock System (SAS) and how does it differ from the older "Triple Spring" system?

 SAS was LEKI's more advanced shock absorber; It offered an improvement from the old Triple Spring System in that it features a true shock absorber, acting to dampen the shock during use of the poles that would otherwise be transferred to the joints of the upper body.
 The dampening effect is due to the inclusion of two elastomeric pads placed either side of the internal spring.
 The old system is still featured in the lower priced Leki poles.
 Most SAS models can have their shock absorbers locked for extra stability.
 This system was replaced on later poles with the SAS-Lite system.

 Only some early models featuring the SAS shock absorbers can be locked.
 Pull the middle section out past the STOP mark.
 The shock absorber mechanism can then be seen.
 If the black plastic outer part at the end of the middle section has a long L shaped slot with a pin in it that moves in and out with the shock absorber then the shock absorber can be locked.
 When the spring is compressed the pin can be twisted in to the foot of the L, locking it in position.
 This can only be done on some models that have the shock absorber as part of the middle section.

 What is SAS-Lite?

-To save weight most LEKI AntiShock models now have their shock absorbers on the lower section.
-This system also has a shorter travel compared with standard SAS removing the need to be able to lock the shock absorber.
+To save weight and reduce vibration LEKI introduced SAS-Lite AntiShock models which had their shock absorbers on the lower section.
+This system also has a shorter travel compared with the earlier SAS system, removing the need to be able to lock the shock absorber.